samuelmehr/samuelmehr/README.md

 ### Hi, I'm Sam.

-More about me at https://mehr.cz.
+You can find out more about me at https://mehr.cz, including my and my students' research articles.

 My lab's org page is at https://github.com/themusiclab and you can try out our experiments at https://themusiclab.org.

 <!--
 **samuelmehr/samuelmehr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.